shawenyao/Visualization-of-Stochastic-Processes/index.md

-Drag to rotate and scroll to zoom in/out if your device supports OpenGL.
+Drag to rotate and scroll to zoom in/out if your device supports WebGL.

 ## Brownian Motion Models